Preparation of Manuscript

 Terms of Submission

 Papers must be submitted on the understanding that they have not been published elsewhere and are not currently under consideration by another journal.
-The submitting author is responsible for ensuring that the article's publication has been approved by all the other co-authors.
-In case of more than one author of a paper for every additional author, his/her contribution for the paper need to be defined.
+The submitting/corresponding author is responsible for ensuring that the article's publication has been approved by all the other co-authors.
+In the case of more than one author of a paper for every additional author, his/her contribution for the paper needs to be defined.
 There is no page limit.
-Authors who want to submit us, they should need to check our Publication Ethics before submission.
+Authors who want to submit us, they need to check our Publication Ethics before submission.
 All enquiries concerning the publication of accepted papers should be addressed to editor

 Submission Checklist/Desk Review